spiffe/spire-tutorials/docker-compose/nested-spire/README.md

     }
 ```

-The Docker Compose definition for the `nestedA-server` service in the [docker-compose.yaml](docker-compose.yaml) file mounts the new local directory `sharedRootSocket` as a volume.
+The Docker Compose definition for the `nestedA-server` service in the [docker-compose.yaml](docker-compose.yaml) file mounts the `spire-sockets` named volume.
 Remember from the previous section that the `root-agent` socket is mounted on that directory.
 That way the `nestedA-server` can access the `root-agent` workload API and fetch its SVID.

 ```console
    nestedA-server: